andreasdominik/ADoSnipsQnD/docs/src/details.md

 the framework performs this doublecheck before an action is started.
 If the check fails the session is ended silently.

+## Reduce false activations of intents by disabling intents

+The skill `AdoSnipsDoNotListen` with the intents `DoNotListenDE/EN` and `ListenAgainDE/EN` can be used to temporarily disable intents that are accidently activated.

+The intents themself use strict doublechecking (see section above) to make sure, that only very specific commands are recognised.

+In addition, the skill listens to a QnD-System-trigger which can be published by the QnD-API-function `Snips.publishListenTrigger(:stop)` and `Snips.publishListenTrigger(:start)` by other apps.
+This way it is possible to programically disable intents as part of a intent that starts to make *background noise* (like `watchTVshow`) and enable them again later.

 ## Ask and answer Yes-or-No